-Until the violence stops,
+Until the violence stops, Todd Minerson Executive Director, White Ribbon

-Men's Attitudes and Behaviours Toward Violence Against Women Infographic by White Ribbon Campaign
+Centre for Research & Education on Violence Against Women & Children LEARNING NETWORK Men's Attitudes and Behaviours Toward Violence Against Women

 The White Ribbon Campaign conducted an Ontario-wide survey with 1,064 men, 18 years of age and over in May 2012.
-The following statistics are a sample of the results.
+Here is a sample of the results.
 Visit www.whiteribbon.ca for more information.